Controllable Pareto Multi-Task Learning

-It should be noticed that the primal problem~(\ref{submop2}) directly optimizes the gradient direction $\vd_t$, which could be in millions of dimensions for training a deep neural network.
-In contrast, the dimension of dual problem~(\ref{submop2_dual}) is the number of all tasks and activated constraints (up to a few dozens), which is much smaller than the primal problem.
-Therefore, in practice, we obtain the valid gradient direction $\vd_t$ by solving the dual problem~(\ref{submop2_dual}) instead of the primal problem~(\ref{submop2}).

 We use the Frank-Wolfe algorithm~\citep{jaggi2013revisiting} to solve the problem~(\ref{submop2_dual}) as in the previous work~\citep{sener2018multi,lin2019pareto}.
 We use simple uniform distribution to sample both the unit preference vector $\vp$ and unit reference vectors $\vU$ in this paper.
-The number of preference vector is $1$ in the previous discussion, and the number of reference vectors is a hyperparameter, which we set it as $3$ in this paper.
-In the next subsection, we will discuss how to use more than one preference vector at each iteration to update the Pareto solution generator.
+The number of preference vector is $1$ in the previous discussion, and the number of reference vectors is a hyperparameter, which we set it as $3$ for all experiments.